dougeby/IntuneDocs/InTuneDocs/EndUser/sync-your-device-manually-windows.md

     ![wp81-1-sync-settings-workplace](./media/wp81-1-sync-settings-workplace.png)

-2. Tap the name of your company, as indicated in blue highlighting below.
+2. Choose the name of your company.

     ![wp81-2-sync-tap-compname](./media/wp81-2-sync-tap-compname.png)

-3. Tap the **Sync** icon.
+3. Choose the **Sync** icon.

     ![wp81-3-sync-tap-sync-button](./media/wp81-3-sync-tap-sync-button.png)

-   The message “We’re synching your account” displays at the top of the screen until your device finishes syncing.
+   The message “We’re synching your account” appears at the top of the screen until your device finishes syncing.

 Still need help?
 Contact your IT administrator.
 For their contact information, check the [Company Portal website](http://portal.manage.microsoft.com).